 DAY 8 – Final Departure

-DAY 1 – Arrival in Kathmandu: Arrive in Kathmandu at Tribhuvan International Airport where you will be met by your representative of Swiss Nepal Family Trekking & Expedition and taken to your Three Star Hotel to relax from your long flight.
+DAY 1 – Arrival in Kathmandu: Arrive in Kathmandu at Tribhuvan International Airport where you will be met by your representative of Swiss Nepal Family Trekking & Expedition and taken to your Deluxe Hotel to relax from your long flight.

 DAY 2 – Drive to Sundarijal, trek to Chisapani (elev.
 2300 m): We drive for 15 km by private vehicle to the village of Sundarijal which is just outside of Shivapuri National Park.
 We join the trail head, trek upwards to Mulkharka until we are around 600 meters above Sundarijal, enjoying a most wonderful view of the valley as well as the mountains.
 Our destination is the village of Chisapani, known for its stunning mountain views.
 This is a popular tourist village with some nice hotels and great food.
 Trekking time is around 5 hours.